 One session reviewed key details of real-world fraud events to understand how the breakdowns were able to occur and to identify common themes.
 They found the fear of retaliation to be a major roadblock to timely reporting of fraudulent activities.
 In many fraud cases, someone knew of, or strongly suspected, fraud but remained silent.
 It’s critical for institutions to establish a method of reporting suspected ethical violations that employees can trust without fear of retribution.
 Additionally, most fraud cases involve executives or upper level management which creates a roadblock to reporting.
 Attendees discussed questions examiners can ask to evaluate the tone at the top and to gauge the likelihood of fraud.

-Cybersecurity regulations have been a hot topic this year with the New York Department of Financial Services (NY DFS) legislation and recent passage of the NAIC Data Security Model Act.
+Cybersecurity regulations have been a hot topic this year with the New York Department of Financial Services (NYS DFS) legislation and recent passage of the NAIC Data Security Model Act.
 The various regulations basically require institutions to adopt a formalized cybersecurity program to protect confidentiality, integrity and availability of information.
-Session attendees discussed aspects of the NY DFS regulation, as well as the impact it has on risk-based examinations of these entities.
-Organizations are working through adoption of the NY DFS regulations currently and preparing for the NAIC rules.
+Session attendees discussed aspects of the NYS DFS regulation, as well as the impact it has on risk-based examinations of these entities.
+Organizations are working through adoption of the NYS DFS regulations currently and preparing for the NAIC rules.
 Many regulators are now looking to ensure they effectively examine organizations compliance.
 This is likely to be a topic of great discussion as early implementations and initial examinations get underway.

 For more information on these topics, or to learn how Baker Tilly insurance specialists can help, contact our team.